ZebaSz/wicketpixie/README.txt

 Just place the wicketpixie folder in your /wp-content/themes/ directory and then activate the theme.
-Then make sure the httpd user has write access to the widgets folder and it's contents (chmod -R 0777) and the app folder (chmod 0777).
+Then make sure the httpd user has write access to the WicketPixie folder and it's contents (chmod -R 0777).
 Remember, if your web server uses the same user that owns the WicketPixie files, there is no need to change permissions.

 The "backgrounds" folder includes backgrounds bundled in previous versions.
 To use them, please use the WordPress Theme admin page.
 Directly uploading